Relationships and sexuality education

 - different kinds of families

-- respect for each other and people who are different from them.
+- respect for themselves, each other, and people who are different from them.

-In the later years of primary they may also learn about:
+In the later years of primary school they may also learn about:

 - body development and image